nickserv/danamccurdy.com/_posts/2018-07-05-the-dream-of-freedom.md

 It is the dream
 that points the way
-to being a better human
+to being a better human,
 living in a better world.

 It is a dream worth having.

-it is a dream worth living.
+And it is a dream worth living.